by Kevin Tordoff

 I couldn’t help but think of the many times in Scripture when names were changed to reflect a new relationship or covenant with God: Abraham, Sarah, Israel, and many others.
 In each case, the name change reflected a new creation—the shedding of a darkened past and the promise of future potential.
 Alphonse and his fellow group members have moved away from society’s name-calling of beggar, and they have been given a name worthy of their image in God.

-Kevin Tordoff has led HOPE’s marketing team since 2008.
+Kevin Tordoff led HOPE’s marketing team from 2008 to 2019.
 Prior to joining HOPE, he spent 15 years in the premium sporting goods industry.
 A graduate of Gordon College, Kevin holds a B.A. in business administration, as well as an MBA from Crown College.
 Kevin and his wife, Sue, have three children: Luke, Kaitlyn, and Hannah.